arvinnick/random_trader/readme.md

 This document serves as a high-level guide to the system's architecture and functionality.
 For implementation details, refer to individual service documentation.

+## how to run:
+1. run the dockerfiles in risk manger and analyzer microservices
+2. load the EA in trader folder on MetaTrader charts
+3. watch carefully (just kidding, do the dishes while the system is working)